printdeal/printdeal-api-rst-docs/docs/Migrating_from_v1_to_v2.rst

 This major version brings a number of new features and a few incompatibilities that should be tested before switching to the newer versions in production environments.

-ℹ️ **Please note that you have to create new credentials when migrating form V1 to V2!**
+ℹ️ **Please note that you have to create new credentials when migrating from V1 to V2!**

 ***********************
 What's different in v2?